Reflexology: Claimed mechanism

 There is no consensus among reflexologists on how reflexology is supposed to work; a unifying theme is the idea that areas on the foot correspond to areas of the body and that by manipulating these one can improve health through one's qi.
 Reflexologists divide the body into ten equal vertical zones, five on the right and five on the left.
 Concerns have been raised by medical professionals that treating potentially serious illnesses with reflexology, which has no proven efficacy, could delay the seeking of appropriate medical treatment.

 Reflexologists posit that the blockage of an energy field, invisible life force, or Qi, can prevent healing.
 Another tenet of reflexology is the belief that practitioners can relieve stress and pain in other parts of the body through the manipulation of the feet.
 One claimed explanation is that the pressure received in the feet may send signals that 'balance' the nervous system or release chemicals such as endorphins that reduce stress and pain.
-These hypotheses are rejected by the medical community who cite a lack of scientific evidence and the well-tested germ theory of disease.
+These hypotheses are rejected by the medical community, which cites a lack of scientific evidence and the well-tested germ theory of disease.

 Reflexology's claim to manipulate energy (Qi) is unsupported by science; there is no scientific evidence for the existence of life energy (Qi), "energy balance", "crystalline structures" or "pathways" in the body.

 In Trick or Treatment?
 Alternative Medicine on Trial, Simon Singh states that if indeed the hands and feet "reflect" the internal organs, reflexology might be expected to explain how such "reflection" was derived from the process of Darwinian natural selection, but Singh says that no argument or evidence has been adduced.

 An example of a reflexology chart of the hand, demonstrating the areas that practitioners believe correspond with organs in the "zones" of the body.

 Regulation

 In the United Kingdom, reflexology is coordinated on a voluntary basis by the Complementary and Natural Healthcare Council (CNHC).
 Registrants are required to meet Standards of Proficiency outlined by Profession Specific Boards but since CNHC is voluntary anyone practicing can describe themselves as a reflexologist.
 When the CNHC began admitting reflexologists, a skeptic searched for, and found, 14 of them who were claiming efficacy on illnesses.
 Once pointed out, the CNHC had the claims retracted as it conflicted with the UK's Advertising Standards Authority code.

 Reflexology is one of the most used alternative therapies in Denmark.
 A national survey from 2005 showed that 21.4% of the Danish population had used reflexology at some point and 6.1% had used reflexology within the previous year.

 A study from Norway showed that 5.6% of the Norwegian population in 2007 had used reflexology within the last 12 months.